-The joint committee will have five Employer and five Union representatives, and the parties will invite Christopher Albertyn to assist with the joint committee's work, at a cost to be borne equally between the parties.
+The joint committee will have five Employer and five Union representatives and shall be chaired by the parties will invite Christopher Albertyn to assist with the joint committee's work, at a cost to be borne equally between the parties.
+Mr. Albertyn shall be responsible for scheduling meetings with or between the parties.

 The joint committee will convene to begin its deliberations by no later than September 16, 2021 and will make its recommendations by no later than November 1, 2022.
+The joint committee's will make its recommendations by no later than June 30, 2022.
+Such recommendations will be subject to each Party's approval process, including ratification as may be required.

-The joint committee's recommendations will be subject to each Party's approval process.
-As applicable, approved recommendations regarding a new job stability program will be incorporated into the renewal collective agreement succeeding the 2020-23 collective agreement on its expiry.
+Subject to each parties' approval process, the joint committee's recommendations may be implemented during the term of the 2020-23 renewal collective agreement or As applicable, approved recommendations regarding a new job stability program will be incorporated into the renewal collective agreement succeeding the 2020-23 collective agreement on its expiry.

-The timelines in the preceding paragraph reflect a commitment by the parties that the joint committee will, in good faith, meaningfully engage in its work and make its recommendations available to the parties prior to the commencement of negotiations for a renewal collective agreement beyond the expiry of the extended collective agreement.
+The above-noted timelines in the preceding paragraph reflect a commitment by the parties that the joint committee will, in good faith, meaningfully engage in its work and make its recommendations available to the parties prior to the commencement of negotiations for a the renewal collective agreement succeeding the 2020-23 collective agreement beyond the expiry of the extended collective agreement.